jezzsantos/automate/README.md

 4. Now run the automation:

-* `automate execute command "Generate"` this command will generate the code from the code template into the destination folder (`--withpath`), using the value of the `Name` property which you configured as `Banana`
+* `automate execute command "Generate"` this command will generate the code from the code template into the destination folder (`--targetpath`), using the value of the `Name` property which you configured as `Banana`
 * If you now open that generated file, you will see the value of `Banana` in the contents of the file.

 ---